nautobot/nautobot-app-golden-config/docs/navigating-sot-agg.md

     return data
 ```

-While the example transposer is silly and untested, it provides the structure for which a transposer can be use.
+While the example transposer is silly and untested, it provides the structure for which a transposer can be used.
 The possibilities are obviously endless,
-such as reaching out to an external system but operators should use caution not to overload complexity into the transposer.
+such as reaching out to an external system, but operators should use caution not to overload complexity into the transposer.

 The configuration required in the Plugin configuration is as described below.